baojianzhou/graph-sto-iht/readme.txt

 ------------------------------------------------------------------------------
 Thank you for taking the time to review our code and datasets.
-This README.md file describes how to run our GraphStoIHT algorithm and all baselines.
+This readme.txt describes how to run GraphStoIHT and all baselines.
 The folder graph-sto-iht contains all code ( including baselines), datasets, and results used in our paper.
-Our code contains Python and C code.
+Our code is written by Python and C code.
 I assume your Operating System is GNU/Linux-based.
-However, if you use MacOS or MacBook, it will be okay.
-Since the two dependencies of our programs is Python2.7 and GCC.
+However, if you have MacOS or MacBook, it will be okay.
+The only dependencies of our programs is Python2.7 and GCC.

 ------------------------------------------------------------------------------